 It was the final day of a two-month trip to Europe.
 I was in London, and with all of my work behind me, I had the freedom to do whatever I wanted.
 So I decided to test my five free London audio tours in a citywide blitz spanning two neighborhoods, one church, and two museums.
 It ended up being a very entertaining and cheap day, proving that you don't have to spend a lot of money to have a fulfilling experience in this pricey city.

-Whitehall — London's Pennsylvania Avenue — was as grand as ever.
+Whitehall - London's Pennsylvania Avenue - was as grand as ever.
 Stretching from Parliament Square to Trafalgar Square, Whitehall is lined with illustrious buildings and evocative monuments.
-Security was almost military, as guards with machine guns at the ready paced in front of the gate at #10 Downing Street, home of Britain's prime minister.
-Wandering past war memorials like the Cenotaph, honoring those who died in World Wars I and II, I noticed that the monuments of London have never looked so good, having been spiffed up for the Olympics.
+Security was almost military, as guards with machine guns at the ready paced in front of the gate at No. 10 Downing Street, home of Britain's prime minister.
+Wandering past war memorials like the Cenotaph, honoring those who died in World Wars I and II, I noticed that the monuments of London have never looked so good, having been spiffed up for last year's Olympics.

 I ended my walk at Trafalgar Square, London's central meeting point, highlighted by the world's tallest Corinthian column, topped with a statue of Admiral Horatio Nelson.
 From here, I strolled along the Strand.
 Once a high-class riverside promenade, back before the Thames River was tamed with retaining walls, this busy boulevard is now home to theaters and shops.